-The AD7651 allows the choice of either an internal 2.5 V voltage reference or an external 2.5 V reference.
+The AD7661 allows the choice of either an internal 2.5 V voltage reference or an external 2.5 V reference.

 To use the internal reference along with the internal buffer, PDREF and PDBUF should both be LOW.
-This will produce a voltage on REFBUFIN of 1.25 V and the buffer's gain will be 2, resulting in a 2.5 V reference.
+This will produce a voltage on REFBUFIN of 1.25 V and the buffer's gain will be 2, resulting in a 2.5 V reference on REF pin.